elingerojo/contexter/lib/README.md

 This example shows the **usage** easiness, not the actual "contextualizing recipe" required to populate the `localImages` array

-> "contextualizing recipe" are the steps performed to build the `file` object with the content and format defined by the application author
+> "contextualizing recipe" are the steps performed to build the `file` object relation with other files defined by the application author

-The "contextualizing recipe" is built with a **configurable** `file`

 ### Configurable `file` overview

 Configurable `file` means that you 'pick and choose' what goes or not inside.
 This concept is an opinionated manifestation of a general `virtual file` concept where the `file` JavaScript object is the representation of a physical directory file.
 Opinionated because, as a framework, it has core methods already chosen and a particular sequence mechanism to easy the configuration burden

-> Each `plugin` is a `file` factory of a particular `filetype`
+> Each `plugin` is a `file` class factory of a particular `filetype`

-Each time `npm contexter` finds a new physical directory file, it search for a corresponding `plugin` to create a `file` with the data (and metadata)
+Each time `npm contexter` finds a new physical directory file, it searches for a corresponding `plugin` to create a `file` with some file relations, the data (and metadata)

 ### `npm contexter` internal workflow